ReFIT: Relevance Feedback from a Reranker during Inference: Discussion and Analysis

-\paragraph{Choice of re-ranker:} In the experiments comparing our approach to the R\&R framework, we used an efficient (yet high-performing) re-ranker both in the baseline model and as the teacher model for distillation.
-Would the results have been different if we used a more powerful (but computationally expensive) re-ranker instead?
-To find an answer, it is essential to first notice that the final recall of of an R\&R engine is inherently limited by the underlying retriever.
-For instance, the Recall@100 of an R\&R pipeline with $K 125$ cannot exceed the Recall@125 of the underlying retriever, irrespective of the quality of the re-ranker.
-The Recall@100 of our distilled retriever (BEIR: 69.0, Mr. TyDi: 89.9, MKQA: 68.3 and MSRVTT: 93.1) is consistently higher than the Recall@125 of the baseline retriever (BEIR: 68.9, Mr. TyDi: 88.2, MKQA: 66.9 and MSRVTT: 92.8).
-These results clearly suggest that even the best re-ranker baseline would fail to attain the recall of our method.
-Further, we can safely expect a better re-ranker to improve the recall of our model since leveraging a stronger teacher model (re-ranker) for distillation should lead to a better student (retriever query vector).
+In the experiments comparing our approach to the R\&R framework, we used an efficient (yet high-performing) reranker both in the baseline model and as the teacher model for distillation.
+Would the results have been different if we used a more powerful (but computationally expensive) reranker instead?
+To find an answer, it is essential to note that the final recall of an R\&R engine is inherently limited by the underlying retriever.
+For instance, the Recall@100 of an R\&R pipeline with $K 125$ cannot exceed the Recall@125 of the underlying retriever, irrespective of the quality of the reranker.
+The Recall@100 of \textsc{ReFIT} (BEIR: 69.2, Mr. TyDi: 89.7, MKQA: 68.2 and MSRVTT: 92.9) is consistently higher than the Recall@125 of the baseline retriever (BEIR: 68.9, Mr. TyDi: 88.2, MKQA: 66.9 and MSRVTT: 92.8).
+These results clearly suggest that even the best reranker baseline would fail to attain the recall of our method.
+Further, we can safely expect a better reranker to improve the recall of \textsc{ReFIT} since leveraging a stronger teacher model (reranker) for distillation should lead to a better student (retriever query vector).